MOEAFramework/MOEAFramework/docs/algorithms.md

 NSGA-III is the many-objective successor to NSGA-II, using reference points to direct solutions towards a diverse set [^deb14].
 The number of reference points is controlled by the number of objectives and the `divisions` parameter.
 For an $M$-objective problem, the number of reference points is:

-$$H = {M+divisions-1 \choose divisions}$$
+$$ H = {M+divisions-1 \choose divisions} $$

 The authors also propose a two-layer approach for divisions for many-objective problems where an outer and inner division number is specified.
-To use the two-layer approach, replace the `divisions` parameter with `divisionsOuter` and `divisionsInner`.
+To use the two-layer approach, replace the `divisions` parameter with `divisionsOuter` and `divisionsInner`.  `divisionsOuter` controls the number of reference points on the boundary of the objective space; `divisionsInner` controls the number of reference points on the interior of the objective space.
+Please refer to the cited paper for more details.

 Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------
 `populationSize`     | Unset             | The size of the population.
 If unset, the population size is equal to the number of reference points
-`divisions`          | Problem dependent | The number of divisions
+`divisions`          | Problem dependent | The number of divisions `divisionsInner`     | Unset             | The number of inner divisions when using the two-layer approach `divisionsOuter`     | Unset             | The number of outer divisions when using the two-layer approach

 ### OMOPSO